ImanKari/G9AssemblyManagement/README.md

     filePath,
     // Specifies a callback for invoking.
     // The specified callback invokes when the desired specified access would be available.
 In addition,
-    // it has a parameter "A" that provides a usable opened file stream on your specified file. fs =>
+    // it has a parameter that provides a usable opened file stream on your specified file. fs =>
     {
         var data = Encoding.UTF8.GetBytes("Programmers never die because they are tiny gods!");